clojure-lsp/clojure-lsp/README.md

 ```

 ---
-## Building manually
+## Building

-For building manually, run `lein bin` to generate the binary inside `target` folder or `lein uberjar` for building the standalone jar.
+For building the jar manually, run `lein bin` to generate the embedded jar inside `target` folder or `lein uberjar` for building the standalone jar.

+### GraaVM

+To build a native image with GraalVM, first install the GraalVM 21.0.0 for Java 11, set the `GRAALVM_HOME` to the installation dir and then run from `clojure-lsp` project root `./graalvm/native-compile.sh`.
+The build may take some minutes and the result will be a `./clojure-lsp` native binary.

 ---
 ## Development